marciogualtieri/About/README.md

 * Practice Sessions: [Katas](https://github.com/marciogualtieri/Katas).
 A great tecnique to sharpen TDD skills (doesn't hurt that they are fun to do too).

+## Data Engineering

+* [Data Ingestion](https://github.com/marciogualtieri/DataEngineering/tree/master/DataIngestion): IoT Simulator that generates JSON data and publishes it to a Kafka topic.
+* [Data Transformation](https://github.com/marciogualtieri/DataEngineering/tree/master/DataTransformation): Spark Streaming job that consumes data from a Kafka topic and persists it to HBase.
+* [Data Analysis](https://github.com/marciogualtieri/DataEngineering/tree/master/DataAnalysis): Database scripts that build an Impala table on top of a HBase table and perform a few queries.

 ## Data Science

 Follow samples of my work that represent some of my data science skills: